Zolko-123/FreeCAD_Assembly4/README.md

 ![](Resources/media/Asm4_wb1.png)

-_Close look at the fields contained in an `App::FeaturePython` object associated with the part 'Cuve' The small button under the cursor in the image opens the dialog that allows to edit the parameters of the Attachment Offset placement_
+_Close look at the fields contained in an `App::FeaturePython` object associated with the part 'Bague'.
+The small button under the cursor opens the dialog that allows to edit the parameters of the Attachment Offset_

 ![](Resources/media/Asm4_wb2.png)